Best Practices for Data Recovery from a NAS Promise Vess 1740i RAID Array Failure

 • Follow best practices and manufacturer guidelines for cache settings and synchronization to maintain data integrity.

-Although NAS Vess 1740i can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Vess 1740i can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view